zschneid85/Friend-Finder/README.md

 	*Friend Finder* application is meant to simulate a simple dating app.
-The application is implemented using a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) server on the bac kend and HTML with CSS on the front end.
+The application is implemented using a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) server on the backend and HTML with CSS on the front end.

 ##     Demo